cleanlab/cleanlab/DEVELOPMENT.md

 ## How to style new code contributions

-cleanlab follows the [Black](https://black.readthedocs.io/) code style.
+cleanlab follows the [Black](https://black.readthedocs.io/) code style (see [pyproject.toml](pyproject.toml)).
 This is enforced by CI, so please format your code by invoking `black` before submitting a pull request.

 Generally aim to follow the [PEP-8 coding style](https://peps.python.org/pep-0008/).
 Please do not use wildcard `import *` in any files, instead you should always import the specific functions that you need from a module.

+All cleanlab code should have a maximum line length of 100 characters.

 ### Pre-commit hook